 Application deadlines are July 15 for fall semester admission, December 1 for spring semester admission, and May 1 for summer session admission.

-Since acceptance as a PI student does not influence acceptance to the college's graduate degree programs, PI students interested in earning a graduate degree in nursing must apply for admission to the degree program (see Programs and then "Admission" under each "Graduate Programs of Study" in this section of the Catalog).
+Since acceptance as a PI student does not influence acceptance to the college's graduate degree programs, PI students interested in earning a graduate degree in nursing must apply for admission to the degree program (see Programs and then "Admission" under each graduate program of study in this section of the Catalog).
 Students may count a maximum of 6 s.h. or two required nursing core courses that they complete as PI students toward M.S.N. requirements.
 Professional improvement students may not enroll in Ph.D. courses.

-The college offers nonacademic, short-term continuing education programs for registered nurses.
+The college offers nonacademic, short-term continuing education programs for nurses.
 Continuing Education Units (CEUs) are awarded for these programs.
-The College of Nursing is an Iowa Board of Nursing approved provider of continuing education, Provider Number 1.
+The College of Nursing is an Iowa Board of Nursing approved provider of continuing education (Provider Number 1).

 All College of Nursing B.S.N. prelicensure students are members of the National Student Nurses Association and its local chapter, the Iowa Association of Nursing Students (IANS).
 The University of Iowa Association of Nursing Students (UIANS) provides opportunities for professional growth and development in nursing.
 UIANS representatives are members of the University of Iowa Student Government (UISG).